seanwatters/rgp/README.md

 `Kem` mode is designed to facilitate public key cryptography for post-quantum encryption.
 It enables forward secrecy by generating a fresh/random content key for each message and encrypting a copy of that key for each recipient with their respective encapsulated keys.

-This mode can also be used to manage the initial key exchange/ratchet seeding for `Session` and `Hmac` as well as seed an HMAC key for usage with `Dh` mode.
+This mode can be used to manage the initial key exchange/ratchet seeding for `Session` and `Hmac` as well as seed an HMAC key for usage with `Dh` mode.

 This mode depends on the [classic-mceliece-rust](https://crates.io/crates/classic-mceliece-rust) crate and requires the `"pq"` feature to be enabled.
 It is also recommended that the `Kem` with Diffie-Hellman hybrid, option be used until the underlying PQ crypto has been sufficiently validated.